rubenizag/watchlistr-app/README.md

 ### Features

-* ***Popular Movies and TV Shows*** - displays a list of popular movies and TV shows, which users can click on to view more details.
+* ---Popular Movies and TV Shows--- - displays a list of popular movies and TV shows, which users can click on to view more details.
-* ***Top-Rated Movies and TV Shows*** - displays a list of top-rated movies and TV shows, which users can click on to view more details.
+* ---Top-Rated Movies and TV Shows--- - displays a list of top-rated movies and TV shows, which users can click on to view more details.
-* ***TV Shows Airing Today*** - displays a list of TV shows airing today in the US, which users can click on to view more details.
+* ---TV Shows Airing Today--- - displays a list of TV shows airing today in the US, which users can click on to view more details.
-* ***Search*** - allows users to search for specific movies and TV shows by entering keywords into the search bar.
+* ---Search--- - allows users to search for specific movies and TV shows by entering keywords into the search bar.
-* ***Watchlist*** - allows users to save the movie or TV show to a Watchlist.
+* ---Watchlist--- - allows users to save the movie or TV show to a watchlist.

 ### Contributions